kcartlidge/ruthless/README.md

 The two example ones (`analytics` and `comments`) are used by the sample layout.
 To activate the values remove the `#` (which is a comment marker).
 Any entries you add can be accessed by your theme in the same way as these two are in `theme/layout.liquid`.

+The `theme` entry in `[SITE]` is *optional*.
+If present it's a file path relative to the site folder specified on the command line.
+If missing it defaults to `themes/default`, which matches the structure created by the `new` command line action.

 ### Supported variables in the template